By B. Monrabal, A. Ortín, P. del Hierro. Polymer Char, Valencia, Spain.

 The analytical workflow is also very simple: all the analyst is required to do is put an approximate amount of sample in a disposable bottle, place it in the stirred-heated plate, and lower a handle to pierce the bottle’s septum with a needle (Figure 3).
-The automated process proceeds under computer control, including filling of the bottle with pre-heated solvent, controlling the dissolution time, temperature and stirring and taking an aliquot of the solution from the bottle into the instrument column.
+The automated process proceeds under computer control, including filling the bottle with pre-heated solvent, controlling the dissolution time, temperature and stirring, and taking an aliquot of the solution from the bottle into the instrument’s column.

 The amorphous/crystalline fractions are quantified with a sensitive filter-type Infrared (IR) detector that delivers equivalent values to the xylene solubles test, obtained with outstanding precision.
 In addition, the IR detector measures the ethylene incorporation in the case of copolymers.
 The integration of a capillary viscometer provides automated measurement of intrinsic viscosity of the whole sample and both amorphous and crystalline fractions.